-The shared values, beliefs, attitudes, and behaviours that characterise an organisation and influence how employees interact with each other and their work environment play a significant role in shaping employee experience.
+The shared values, beliefs, attitudes, and behaviors that characterize an organization and influence how employees interact with each other and their work environment play a significant role in shaping employee experience.
 A positive workplace culture can create a supportive and inclusive environment where employees feel valued, respected, and motivated to perform at their best.

 Benefits and perks

-Benefits and perks are additional incentives that organisations offer employees beyond their regular salary or wages.
-For example, flexible scheduling or remote work options give employees more control over their day-to-day lives while health insurance and pensions might improve their quality of life and financial security—all of which contribute to positive employee experience.
+Benefits and perks are additional incentives that organizations offer employees beyond their regular salary or wages.
+For example, flexible scheduling or remote work options give employees more control over their day-to-day lives while health insurance and retirement plans might improve their quality of life and financial security—all of which contribute to positive employee experience.